-Yet again, promotion of recreational activities may be one of the most viable solutions to issues like this.
+Yet again, the promotion of recreational activities may be one of the most viable solutions to issues like this.
 This benefit of recreation is based on the fact that when more people engage in outdoor physical activities like walking, bicycling, sports, etc. it will lead to a more healthy population which can translate into reduced healthcare expenditures.

 Also, with more people taking to alternative transport like bicycling there will be less demand for public transportation services which can also translate into cost reductions on public transportation expenditures.

-There are many more benefits of recreation besides the few itemized above including the fact that recreation is also important to our environment and economic wellbeing of our communities.
+There are many more benefits of recreation besides the few itemized above including the fact that recreation is also important to our environment and the economic wellbeing of our communities.